-Here we hear from M, one of the participants in a series of storytelling workshops with Little Village which were funded by the Big Lottery Fund and facilitated by sounddelivery.
+M took part in a series of storytelling workshops with Little Village which were funded by the Big Lottery Fund and delivered by sounddelivery.

 That’s my story!